Start9Labs/documentation/site/source/about/start9.rst

 To summarize: in Anarchy mode, everyone had equal influence over the game, but progress was slow and clunky.
 In Democracy mode, progress was fast and efficient, but colluding groups could marginalize individual participants and ruin the game for them.

-So…individual participants discovered a means of effective protest whenever Democracy mode became suffocating, but they could not garner enough votes to switch back to Anarchy mode.
+So… individual participants discovered a means of effective protest whenever Democracy mode became suffocating, but they could not garner enough votes to switch back to Anarchy mode.
 Someone would type the command “start9” into the comments.
 This command meant “open the start menu 9 times in a row”, which, as you might imagine, would be enormously disruptive if executed.
 The entire screen would be blocked by the start menu,  over and over.
 Typing “start9” was a participant's way of signaling to other participants that they felt marginalized by Democracy mode, and they were ready to fight back.
 If others felt the same, they could also begin typing “start9” - then, sure enough, “start9” would finally receive more votes than the colluding group's command, and the menu opening would begin.
 Every 4 seconds, the menu would open 9 times…again, and again, and again…until finally, the colluding group would be forced to either cooperate in reverting the game mode back to Anarchy mode or quit altogether.

 Playing in Anarchy mode was impractical, but people did not want to play a game where they had no voice, where a group of insiders had taken total control.
 And so “start9” became the battle cry of the individual, the out-group, a means of signaling to other individuals that it was time to fight back against the usurpers - to use their own rules against them, until there was no alternative but to return control to the individual participants.